The Best Nail Trends Coming Out Of L.A.'s Raddest Salon

 Suggested shape: Any

-Recommended color alternatives: Beige or grey with a lavender undertones, like Essie Topless and Barefoot or CND Shellac in Field Fox
+Recommended colour alternatives: Beige or grey with a lavender undertones, like Essie Topless and Barefoot or CND Shellac in Field Fox

 This became O&J's most-requested style after longtime client Lauren Conrad raved about it — but we're giving it a festive update with glitter.
 Two coats of your neutral go on first.
 Then, dump some glitter polish on a piece of foil (or whatever you have around), grab a pointed tool of some kind (a toothpick will work wonders) and place the chunky glitter, piece by piece, into the paint closest to the cuticle in one even line.
 Easy?
 Yes.
 Time-consuming?
 Indeed — but worth it.
 Seal it with a strong topcoat; our nail technician, Debbie, used Essie's gel top coat on R29er Valentine Hidayat.